Strands provide a simple and correct model for wave functions.

 Similar ideas by other authors

-So far, apart from the work by Battey-Pratt and Racey, I found no similar ideas in all literature searches I performed.
+So far, apart from the work by Battey-Pratt and Racey (and Dirac's lecture demonstration), no similar ideas are found in the literature.
 Not even the researchers working on emergent quantum theory published anything similar.
-But I might have overseen something.
+Several additional research papers that are close to the strand tangle model are cited in the pdf linked above.

-Studying the complement of strands, i.e., the evolution of the space between them, could provide an equivalent alternative.
-But no model of space has yet achieved a similar explanatory reach.
+Studying the complement of strands, i.e., the evolution of the space between them, could provide an equivalent alternative, as done by Asselmeyer-Maluga.
+However, his model has not yet achieved a classification of particles or interactions, nor deduced a model for wave functions – though this should be possible.

 Top

-In science, every statement must be checked continuously, again and again.
+In science, every statement must be checked continuously, again and again, against observations.
 This is ongoing.
-A sweeping statement like "strands explain wave functions" must be checked with particular care.
-If you have a counterargument or notice a missing issue, just send a note.
+A sweeping statement like "strands crossings explain wave functions" must be checked with particular care.
+If you have a counterargument or notice a missing issue, just send a note to the author.

-The numerous experimental predictions and proposed bets listed on this page are precise.
+The numerous experimental predictions, tests and proposed bets (click here) are extremely precise.
 They cover all domains of nature and of physics.
-Finding any single observation falsifying a single prediction of the strand conjecture wins the bet.
+So far, all tests for the strand model are positive.
+Finding a single observation falsifying a single prediction of the strand conjecture wins the bet.

-In fact, finding any alternative, correct and inequivalent description of wave functions – or of nature – wins the bet.
+Finding any alternative, correct and inequivalent description of wave functions – or of nature – wins the bet as well.

-It might well be that the similarities between strand gravity and strand particle entanglement can be used to deduce connections between the two effects.
+It might be that the similarities between strand gravity and strand particle entanglement can be used to deduce connections between gravity and entanglement.

-Most interestingly is the following: experiments of tethered asymmetric bodies in slowly flowing liquids should yield estimates for particle mass values.
+An interesting aspect is the following: experiments with tethered asymmetric bodies in slowly flowing liquids or gases should yield estimates for particle mass values.

-In the past, models for quantum theory have never been successful.
-In fact, the whole topic has a mixed image.
+In the past, models for quantum theory have not been successful.
+The whole topic has a mixed reputation.
 But if one does not risk making a fool of oneself, there is no progress.
-Enjoy.
+Therefore: enjoy exploring strands and enjoy exploring their relation to quantum theory.

 Top